How Much Does Garden Clearance and Waste Removal Cost?

 Laying Turf

 It usually takes around 4 hours to 3 days for a tradesperson to lay turf.
-The length of time depends on the size of your garden and the amount of grass that needs to be laid.
-The state of your garden and its accessibility will determine how long it takes to lay turf in your garden.
+The length of time depends on the size of your garden, amount of grass that needs to be laid and ease of accessibility.

 Fence Installation Cost